bfocom/publisher-extra/factur-x/README.md

 We make no warranties whatsoever about the correctness of any the visualization, although we can guarantee that the PDF will meet the technical requirements of Factur-X

+See https://publisher.bfo.com/live/help/#_factur_x for details on how to use these stylesheets to convert the XML to a Factur-X PDF.